AI Prompting in 2026: A Crash Course

 Which model for which task?
 AI is jagged: different models are good at different things, and the leader changes every few months.
 There is no single best model.
 Two habits help:

-• Try the same prompt in 2 to 3 models routinely.
-Same question, three tools.
-Read all three answers.
+- Try the same prompt in 2 to 3 models routinely.
+Same question, multiple tools.
+Read the answers.
 The differences will surprise you, and they update your intuition about which tool is best for which kind of question.

 The best AI for your task today is not the best AI for your task in three months.
 Stay loose.